Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/introduction.rst

    General drawing options.

 Draw on Back
-   When enabled, new strokes is drawn below of all strokes in the layer.
+   When enabled, new strokes are drawn below of all strokes in the layer.
-   For example when you want to paint with a fill material below line strokes on a character and they are in the same layer.
+   For example when you want to paint with a fill material below line strokes on a character and they are on the same layer.

 Add Weight Data
-   When enabled, new strokes weight data is added according to the current vertex group and weight.
+   When enabled, weight data is added to new strokes according to the current vertex group and weight.
-   If there is no vertex group selected, weight data is not added.
+   If there is no vertex group selected, no weight data is added.

-   Useful for example in cut-out animation for adding new drawing on the same vertex group without the need to make it afterwards.
+   Useful for example in cut-out animation for adding new drawing on the same vertex group without the need to creating it afterwards.

    See :doc:`Weight Paint Mode </grease_pencil/modes/weight_paint/introduction>` for more information.

 Additive Drawing
-   When creating new frames, the strokes from the previous/active frame are include as basis for the new one.
+   When creating new frames, the strokes from the previous/active frame are include as a basis for the new one.